-SSH with short-lived certificates · Cloudflare for Teams documentation
+SSH with short-lived certificates

 In the

-ingress section, input the hostname of the application created in the Cloudflare for Teams dashboard.
+ingress section, input the hostname of the application created in the Zero Trust dashboard.
 Placing the service in bastion mode will allow any connections that reach

-cloudflared to connect onward to resources avaialble to
+cloudflared to connect onward to resources available to

 cloudflared, similar to a jump host.